Pristiq and Alcohol: Everything You Need to Know

 Not a Healthy Way to Manage Depression

 One of the most vital things to note about alcohol and depression is that consuming alcohol can worsen symptoms and increase the severity of depressive moods.
+Whether you are taking Pristiq or not, consuming alcohol is a poor coping mechanism that only worsens things.

 Many people drink alcohol to cope with bad moods, negative feelings, stress, and painful memories.
 This is risky not just because it might lead to addiction but also because it does not address the root causes of those negative feelings.